stefi23/RC-journal/README.md

 **Challenges**

 - Trying to organize my day to make the most out of it
-- Minimize screen time and regularly take walking or streching breaks
+- Minimize screen time and regularly take walking or stretching breaks
-- Figure out how to navigage the time zone difference
+- Figure out how to navigate the time zone difference
+- Learning how to take notes digitally and organize them

 **What I've learned**

-- For every challegenge start small, first implement the easiest slowest version and than improve it.
+- For every challenge start small, first implement the easiest slowest version and then improve it.
 - Becoming more comfortable using the `reduce()` method in Javascript 💃
-- Discovered [StackEdit](https://stackedit.io/) with which I wrote this md file and it's pretty cool as I can add 🙈 emojis
+- Discovered [StackEdit](https://stackedit.io/) with which I wrote this MD file and it's pretty cool as I can add 🙈 emojis